 Having established the independence of these bands, we investigated the redundancy between the power of oscillations at different cortical depths (Fig 3B).
 For the 4-16Hz frequency range, we found there is some redundancy across the entire cortical depth, but there are two distinct cortical regions (above and below the CSD reversal, marked as 0mm depth) within which information is more redundant.
 These findings are in agreement with (Maier, Adams, Aura, & Leopold, 2010), who found a transition corresponding to the G/IG boundary which isolated two cortical regions with high coherence <100Hz.

 Gamma oscillations (60-170Hz) code, with substantial redundancy across the cortical depth, with some compartmentalisation of SG and IG activities.
 In addition we also included the MUA signal, which corresponds to the local population firing rate.
 There is less redundancy of information across cortical depths for MUA than for gamma; this observation is due to spiking activity being more localised than gamma oscillations.
-In agreement with previous findings (Belitski et al., 2008), we find that information contained in the gamma range and information in the MUA are redundant with each other. (due to peaks/troughs in gamma relating to peaks/troughs in firing rate)
+In agreement with previous findings (Belitski et al., 2008), we find that information contained in the gamma range and information in the MUA are redundant with each other.
+This is to be expected, since MUA activity is known to be correlated with the gamma cycle.

-Blah, blah, blah

 Overall redundancy is summarised in Fig 3C, which shows the average across all cortical depths for each pair of frequency bands.